 Born: June 19, 1959 Primary Instrument: Drums

-Dubai was voted # 1 on New York Times jazz critic Peter Watrous.
-The CD features the two tenors of Chris Potter and Walt Weiskopf, bassist Peter Washington as well as Billy's powerful drumming at the helm.
+Drummer Billy Drummond first came to international prominence in the bands of the legendary Horace Silver and, later, J.J.
+Johnson and Sonny Rollins, with whom he spent three formative years.
+Now one of the busiest players of his generation, he can be heard on nearly 300 albums, including three critically acclaimed recordings as a band leader, including cult hit Dubai (Criss Cross), which was voted # 1 on New York Times Best CDs of the Year by jazz critic Peter Watrous.
+It features the two tenors of Chris Potter and Walt Weiskopf, along with bassist Peter Washington and Billy's powerful, highly musical drumming at the helm.
 The material is a compelling mix of originals by the leader and members of the quartet, rounded out with compositions by Dewey Redman, Pat Metheny and Billy Strayhorn.
 Dubai received high praise from critics, and received a four star review in Downbeat in which the author wrote, a case has been made for Billy Drummond's new persona: one of the hippest bandleaders now at work.